 Taking family & domestic violence leave

-From the first full pay period on or after 1 August 2018, all employees covered by an award with the new family and domestic violence leave clause are entitled to 5 days of unpaid family and domestic violence leave each year of their employment.
+All employees are entitled to 5 days of unpaid family and domestic violence leave each year of their employment.
 This includes part-time and casual employees.

 The 5 days renews each 12 months but doesn’t accumulate from year to year if it isn’t used.

 An employee started work on 14 December 2018.
 This employee is entitled to 5 days unpaid family and domestic violence leave from the day they start work.

 In January, the employee takes 1 day of unpaid family and domestic violence leave.
 The next week, they take another day.